A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route

-The impact of noise on post-DR solution quality is summarized in Table~\ref{tbl:noise-impact-on-DR}.
-We compared the post-DR results from ML-based flow using the models trained with noise data to the traditional flow and ground-truth-based flow.
-ML-based flow generates better DR solutions than the traditional flow for all testcases when the noise has $\sigma = 0.01$.
-As we increase $\sigma$ value, the DR results of some testcases are not better than the results from traditional flow, which are denoted in red, due to inaccurate timing prediction used in post-GR timing optimization.
-For $\sigma = 0.05$ and $\sigma = 0.1$, only two designs out of five designs still get better solutions in ML-based flow.
+\blueHL{The impact of noise on post-DR solution quality is summarized in Table~\ref{tbl:noise-impact-on-DR}.
+We compare the post-DR results from the ML-based flow using the models trained with noisy data, to the traditional flow and ground-truth-based flows.
+The ML-based flow generates better DR solutions than the traditional flow for all testcases when the noise has $\sigma = 0.01$.
+As we increase the $\sigma$ value, the DR results of some testcases denoted in red are no longer better than the results from the traditional flow, due to inaccurate timing prediction being used in post-GR timing optimization.
+For $\sigma = 0.05$ and $\sigma = 0.1$, only two designs out of five designs still see better solutions from the ML-based flow. }